The top-level exported module.

 } = require("mediasoup");

-An Object holding all classes, utils, TypeScript types and constants exported by mediasoup.
+It exposes all public TypeScript types exported by mediasoup.

 import { types as mediasoupTypes } from "mediasoup";